 You have no items in your shopping cart.

 1. Find a suitable location for your electric fence energiser.
-For a mains unit this can be under an overhang or inside your basement or garage within easy reach of a 220v power source.
-12v and 9v battery units should be sited away from and protected from traffic so that it is not damaged.
+For a mains unit this can be under an overhang or inside your basement or garage within easy reach of a 220 v power source.
+12 volt and 9 v battery units should be sited away from and protected from traffic so that it is not damaged.
 Solar units MUST be well protected as they are very fragile.
 Install the electric fence controller, but do not plug it in yet.
 All energisers are supplied with suitable wiring diagrams and these may be followed for the individual models.
 All are weatherproof but not waterproof - please do not put it into a bucket of water.

 2. A ground rod that is suitable for your energiser and fence needs to be installed.
-9v battery energisers require only a short rod (These are supplied with the product) and if your fence extends only 100m away from the energiser – then an earth rod 30cm long may be used.
-For energisers in excess of 1 joule then a rod of 1m is required and preferably more than one.
+9v battery energisers require only a short rod (These are supplied with the product) and if your fence extends only 100 meters away from the energiser – then an earth rod 50 cm long may be used.
+For energisers in excess of 1 joule then a rod of 1 meter length is required and preferably more than one.
 Those energisers in excess of 3 Joules then 3 earth rods are required.
-The rods will need to be installed within ten meters of the electric fence and buried in as deeply as possible preferably into continuously damp soil – under the eaves, near a garden tap or in a river bed.
+The rods will need to be buried in as deeply as possible preferably into continuously damp soil – under the eaves, near a garden tap or in a river bed.
 The grounding rod needs to be of copper, aluminium or galvanized metal.
 A mild steel rod WILL rust and rust is a poor conductor of electricity so the effectiveness will be short lived.
 (See the effects of rust here)

 3.For very long fences at great distances away from the energiser, then an earth rod needs to be inserted into the ground every 500m in a circle away from the primary earth stake and attached to a wire on the fence not carrying current but linked to the main earth stake near the energiser.
 This type of fence is termed an Earth Return fence and is illustrated above.
 The lines marked "+" will have energy, those marked "-" will be the earth return wires.